AXIVproject/vps/README.md

 ## Location choice

 You can choose any location.
-You may wish to have it hosted in a city/country near you, or choose a different area to help with the global decentralization of the Phore masternode network.
+You may wish to have it hosted in a city/country near you, or choose a different area to help with the global decentralization of the AXIV masternode network.

 <img src="docs/images/masternode_vps/location-choice.png" alt="VPS location choice" class="inline"/>